Talk to us

 Successful prosecutions for domestic violence cases rose from 46% (of all cases brought before the courts) in a December 2003 'snapshot' to 65% during the whole of 2006-07.

-Not all forms of domestic abuse are illegal, however; for example, some forms of emotional abuse are not defied as crimes.
+Not all forms of domestic abuse are illegal, however; for example, some forms of emotional abuse are not defined as crimes.
 Nevertheless, these types of abuse can also have a serious and lasting impact on a woman’s or child’s sense well-being and autonomy.

 However, if your experience does not fit within the above you can still access support such as emotional support, learning how to keep yourself safe, learning how to change beliefs and behaviour or family support.
 This support is available for anyone affected by domestic abuse regardless of age, race, gender, religion, disability or sexuality.